+Spotting a phishing scam can be difficult unless you know what signs to look out for.
 Phishing emails are becoming so convincing and realistic that it’s sometimes hard to know what’s genuine and what’s a scam.
+Often hackers will create a sense of urgency in phishing attacks to encourage users to react before they think.

 One of the first things you should check in a suspicious email message is any of the embedded URLs.
 Oftentimes the URL in a phishing message will appear to be perfectly valid.
-However, if you hover your mouse over the top of the URL, you should see the actual hyperlinked address and if this hyperlinked address is different from the address that is displayed, the message is probably fraudulent or malicious.
+However, if you hover your mouse over the top of the URL, you should see the actual hyperlinked address and if this hyperlinked address is different from the email address that is displayed, the message is probably fraudulent or malicious.
+It’s important to remember that email addresses and domain names can be easily spoofed.

 In this instance, don’t click the link, report it if possible or don’t take any further action.